Raytwo/swsh_randomizer/README.md

 ## Notes

+- Species, Form, Gender (still respects gender legality) and Ability are the parameters being randomized.
+More to come, eventually.
 - Please do note that trainer pokemons still have their original movesets for the time being, as we are encountering problems with the checksum.
 - Local and online communication is cut off when using the plugin, mostly as a safety measure for now.
 We might change that at some point.